NativeCI/docs/content/en/databases/getting-started.md

 ```
 mysql -u root -p$MYSQL_ROOT_PASSWORD
 ```
-> Note: $MYSQL_ROOT_PASSWORD will be replaced automatically for you as environment variable.
+> Note: $MYSQL_ROOT_PASSWORD (the password you provided earlier) will be replaced automatically for you as environment variable.

 > Note: you could copy the text and right click "Paste as plain text" into the terminal